Ron Flowers: Club career

 Flowers began in the Doncaster Rovers academy, where his father played semi-professionally.
 Whilst he flourished on the pitch at Belle Vue, he also trained as an apprentice at the Doncaster rail sheds, at his father's insistence that he learn a trade outside of football.
 He was later released by Doncaster and joined the Wolves' nursery side Wath Wanderers, where he soon came to the attention of the highly successful Wolverhampton Wanderers manager Stan Cullis.
 Within a year, he was moved down to Molineux and soon broke into the first team, making a scoring debut against Blackpool on 20 September 1952.
 Prior to this time, he had served in the RAF and became an Aircraftman Second Class.

+Wolverhampton Wanderers F.C. at 1955 with following players, from left standing: Bill Slater, Bill Shorthouse, Bert Williams, Ron Flowers, Eddie Stuart; front row: Johnny Hancocks, Peter Broadbent, Roy Swinbourne, Billy Wright (captain), Dennis Wilshaw and Jimmy Mullen.

 Initially playing as an attacking midfield player (in modern terminology) at Wolverhampton Wanderers, he won three league championships and an FA Cup.
 After the death of Gerry Harris, he was the last surviving member of the 1960 FA Cup Final team.
 In total, he made 515 appearances for the club, scoring 37 times.
 In the latter stages of his career he played a more defensive role.

 He left Wolves in September 1967 to join Northampton Town, where he later became player/manager.
 He ended his playing career at non-league Wellington Town (latterly known as Telford United) as player-manager.
 Whilst manager there, they won the 1970–71 FA Trophy.
 After being sacked in 1971, he retired to run a sports shop in Wolverhampton.